Mumbai cricket team: History

 The first recorded cricket match in Mumbai took place between a Military XI and an Island XI in 1797.
 The affluent Parsis of Mumbai founded the short-lived Orient Cricket Club in 1848.
-In 1850, the Young Zoroastrian Club, which exists to this day was founded.
-In 1866, the Bombay Union Hindu Club, a forerunner of the Hindu Gymkhana was founded.
+In 1850, the Young Zoroastrian Club, which exists to this day, was founded.
 In 1884, Sir Dorabji Tata formed the Parsi Gymkhana and helped an all-Parsi team tour England in 1886.
 Despite a cricketing failure, the Parsis organised another tour of England in 1888.

-In 1889-90, an English team managed by George Vernon and captained by Lord Hawke played against the Bombay Gymkhana and the Parsis at the Gymkhana Ground during their tour of Ceylon and India.
-The Parsis pulled off a famous victory, a first for an Indian team against English opposition.
+In 1889–90, an English team captained by Lord Hawke played against the Parsis at the Gymkhana Ground.
+The Parsis pulled off a famous victory, the first for an Indian team against English opposition.
+The Bombay Tournament, starting in 1892, evolved from a Parsi vs. European contest into the famous Quadrangular (1912) and eventually the Pentangular (1937) with the inclusion of Muslim, Hindu, and "Rest" teams.